genomicsclass/leanpub/manuscript/qr_and_regression.md

 #### Standard errors

-To obtain the standard errors of the LSE we note that:
+To obtain the standard errors of the LSE, we note that:

 {$$}(\mathbf{X^\top X})^{-1} = (\mathbf{R^\top Q^\top QR})^{-1} = (\mathbf{R^\top R})^{-1}{/$$}